MiloTruck/milotruck.github.io/_posts/2023-12-06-A year of Competitive Audits.md

 This was my first time reviewing a protocol related to governance.

-I was quite familiar with governance-related concepts (e.g. quorum, vote accounting) as I had looked at [SushiSwap's voting](https://medium.com/valixconsulting/sushiswap-voting-vulnerability-of-sushi-token-and-its-forks-56f220d4c9ba#:~:text=Overview%20of%20SUSHI%20Token's%20Voting%20Functionality,-Figure%201.&text=The%20SUSHI%20token%20holders%20can%20even%20delegate%20their%20votes%2C%20representing,as%20portrayed%20in%20Figure%201.) and other mechanisms while doing bug bounties before, but never got the chance to fully audit a codebase centered around governance.
+I was quite familiar with governance-related concepts (e.g. quorum, vote accounting) as I had looked at [SushiSwap's delegate voting](https://medium.com/valixconsulting/sushiswap-voting-vulnerability-of-sushi-token-and-its-forks-56f220d4c9ba#:~:text=Overview%20of%20SUSHI%20Token's%20Voting%20Functionality,-Figure%201.&text=The%20SUSHI%20token%20holders%20can%20even%20delegate%20their%20votes%2C%20representing,as%20portrayed%20in%20Figure%201.) and other mechanisms while doing bug bounties before, but never got the chance to fully audit a codebase centered around governance.

 I only spent four days on this contest, which went something like: